BioTesseract/kmeRs/tutorials/README.md

-title: "Introduction to the kmeRs package"
+#Introduction to the kmeRs package
-author:
-- name: Rafal Urniaz, PhD^
+*Rafal Urniaz, PhD*

 Introduction
 ------------